Antisemitism in Islam: Hostility between Muslims and the Banu Qaynuqa

 In 625 CE, the Banu Nadir tribe was evicted from Medina after they attempted to assassinate Muhammad.
-In 627 CE, when the Quraysh and their allies besieged the city in the Battle of the Trench, the Qurayza initially tried to remain neutral but eventually entered into negotiations with the besieging army, violating the pact they had agreed to years earlier.
+In 627 CE, when the Quraysh and their allies besieged the city in the Battle of the Trench, the Qurayza initially tried to remain neutral but eventually entered into negotiations with the besieging army, violating the Constitution of Medina.
 Subsequently, the tribe was charged with treason and besieged by the Muslims commanded by Muhammad.
-The Banu Qurayza eventually surrendered and their men were beheaded.
-The spoils of battle, including the enslaved women and children of the tribe, were divided up among the Islamic warriors that had participated in the siege and among the emigrees from Mecca who had hitherto depended on the help of the Muslims native to Medina.
+The Banu Qurayza eventually surrendered, and their men were beheaded.
+The 'spoils' of battle, including enslaved women and children of the tribe, were divided up among the Muslims who had participated in the siege and among the emigrees from Mecca who had until now depended on the help of the native Muslims.
 Although the Banu Qurayza never took up arms against Muhammad or the Muslims, they entered into negotiations with the invading army and violated the Constitution of Medina.
-However, Nuam ibn Masud was able to sow discord between the invading forces and Banu Qurayza, thus breaking down the negotiations.
+However, Nuaym ibn Masud sowed discord between the invading forces and the Banu Qurayza, thereby breaking down the negotiations.